 Over 60-Year Legacy of Lake Protection

-The scene depicted above may seem far-fetched — but could have become reality for Lake Champlain — had it not been for advocacy by the Lake Champlain Committee and its members in the 60s, 70s, 80s, 90s, 00s, and now 10s.
+The scene depicted above may seem far-fetched — but could have become reality for Lake Champlain — had it not been for advocacy by the Lake Champlain Committee and its members since its founding.

-For over 55 years, the Lake Champlain Committee (LCC) has been a thoughtful, reasoned, vocal advocate for this beautiful lake.
-LCC was formed by New York and Vermont citizens in 1963 to prevent the lake from becoming a commercial seaway for ocean-going vessels.
+For over 60 years, the Lake Champlain Committee (LCC) has been a thoughtful, reasoned, vocal advocate for this beautiful lake.
+LCC was formed by New York and Vermont community members in 1963 to prevent the lake from becoming a commercial seaway for ocean-going vessels.
 From that victory we went on to advocate against a nuclear power plant being built on the Charlotte, Vermont shore.
-LCC championed the phosphate detergent ban which reduced nutrient loading from sewage treatment plants by more than 50%, launched the longest-running citizen monitoring program in the country, and helped craft the clean up plan for the PCBs contaminating Cumberland Bay.
+LCC championed the phosphate detergent ban which reduced nutrient loading from sewage treatment plants by more than 50%, launched the longest-running lay monitoring program in the country, and helped craft the clean-up plan for the PCBs contaminating Cumberland Bay.
 Boat holding tank laws, water quality standards for phosphorus, and an international water quality agreement all came about because of the Lake Champlain Committee’s vigilance and advocacy.

-The Lake Champlain Committee is the only nonprofit citizens’ group dedicated solely to protecting Lake Champlain’s environmental integrity and recreational resources.
-For over five decades, LCC has worked for drinkable water, swimmable beaches, edible fish and appropriate public access to the lake through advocacy, education and collaborative action.
+The Lake Champlain Committee is the only bi-state nonprofit community group dedicated solely to protecting Lake Champlain’s environmental integrity and recreational resources.
+For over six decades, LCC has worked for drinkable water, swimmable beaches, edible fish and appropriate public access to the lake through advocacy, education and collaborative action.
 As the lake’s leading advocate for protection and restoration we have a legacy of action and a solid track record of achievements.

 Since its founding in 1963, the Lake Champlain Committee has: